 - Network with both men and women: women tend to cluster with other women, but that’s a mistake.
 In organizations where most top executives are men, it’s men who have the most important information

 And if you’re feeling like crying?

 Read this forum entry on how to handle tears.

-This is a preview from Social Power, the workplace module, where you can find more real-life examples and practical advice.
+This is a preview from Power University, the workplace module, where you can find more real-life examples and practical advice.